xzel23/utility/README.md

 ### 10 (to be released)

 - **Java 17 required!**
+- use Kotlin DSL in gradle build scripts
 - changed module names to com.dua3.utility again
 - upgraded gradle to 7.4 for Java 17 support
 - publish snapshots to sonatype snapshot repository